The battles at Chickamauga and Chattanooga were a major turning point in the Civil War.

 10 Battle of Chickamauga Facts

-1. The Battle of Chickamauga was the first battle of the Civil War in Georgia.
+1. The Battle of Chickamauga was the first of the battles of the Civil War in Georgia.

 2. Chattanooga was a significant city to the Union because it had railroad lines running to Knoxville, Nashville, and Atlanta.
 This made it easier for the armies to access supplies during the war.